loveneetkalsi84/technews-app/docs/TESTING-REPORT.md

 4. Add more comprehensive error handling for article retrieval edge cases
 5. Improve performance by adding caching for frequently accessed articles
 6. Implement analytics to track which articles have broken links

+## Recent Improvements

+### Enhanced Mock Database Implementation

+The mock database implementation has been enhanced with:

+1. **More realistic test data**:
+   - Added articles with various edge cases for testing
+   - Improved category and author relationships
+   - Added articles with capital letters in slugs for testing case sensitivity

+2. **Improved type definitions**:
+   - Added TypeScript interfaces for all collection types
+   - Fixed type issues for better reliability
+   - Added index signature for proper dynamic key access

+3. **Better query handling**:
+   - Added support for case-insensitive searches using RegExp
+   - Improved object property matching
+   - Proper handling of query filters

+### Additional Test Tools

+New test scripts have been added:

+1. **verify-article-rendering-comprehensive.js**:
+   - Tests all variations of article slugs
+   - Captures screenshots for visual verification
+   - Tests case insensitivity systematically
+   - Provides detailed error logging

+2. **verify-slug-handling.js**:
+   - Specialized tool just for slug verification
+   - Tests all edge cases for slugs
+   - Verifies proper error handling for invalid slugs
+   - Tests case-insensitive slug resolution

+### Simplified Test Configuration

+The testing workflow has been simplified:

+1. Added **enable-mock-db.ps1** and **disable-mock-db.ps1** scripts for convenient toggling
+2. Updated **test-article-features.ps1** to run all article tests with mock database
+3. Added **verify-mock-links** script for testing article links with mock data
+4. Improved environment variable handling for more consistent test execution